 Promoting innovative research on spatial aspects of transformations: IOER launches fellowship programme

 With a new fellowship programme, the Leibniz Institute of Ecological Urban and Regional Development (IOER) is offering established scientists the opportunity to advance their research ideas and network during a guest stay at the IOER.
-The first call for applications has been launched.
-Applications can be submitted until 13 May 2024.
+The current call for applications is closed.
+The next call will follow in September 2024.

 “With our new fellowship programme we are offering national and international scholars the opportunity to advance their research and network over a longer period of time and in close cooperation with the IOER team.
 The aim is to promote professional exchange and work together on innovative projects and publications,” explains Prof. Dr Marc Wolfram.
 The Director of the IOER emphasises that particular attention is paid to the potential synergies between fellows and the spatial sustainability science agenda of the IOER.